caio/foca/README.md

   I want introduce something along those lines in the future, likely by pulling `Config` into Foca as a trait implementation.

-## Future

-Foca is very focused on doing almost nothing, so it's likely that some things will end up on separate crates.
-But, in no particular order, I want to:

-* Provide a more plug-and-play experience, closer to what memberlist gives out of the box.

-* Make Foca run as a library for a higher level language.
-I'm not even sure I can take it that far, so sounds like fun!

-* Deliver a (re)usable simulator.
-Right now I've been yolo-coding one just to give me more confidence on what's implemented right now, but what I want is something that you can: Slap your own identity, codec and configuration; Set network parameters like TTL, loss rate, bandwidth; And then simulate production behavior (rolling restarts, partitions, etc) while watching convergence stats.
-This is a ridiculous amount of work.

-* Actually demonstrate a running Foca with `no_std` constraints; I don't have access to devices to play with at the moment, so it's been difficult to find motivation to pursue this.

 # References

 * The paper [SWIM: Scalable Weakly-consistent Infection-style Process Group Membership